XML Signature

 XML Signature (also called XMLDSig, XML-DSig, XML-Sig) defines an XML syntax for digital signatures and is defined in the W3C recommendation XML Signature Syntax and Processing.
 Functionally, it has much in common with PKCS #7 but is more extensible and geared towards signing XML documents.
 It is used by various Web technologies such as SOAP, SAML, and others.

 XML signatures can be used to sign data-a resource-of any type, typically XML documents, but anything that is accessible via a URL can be signed.

-An XML signature used to sign a resource outside its containing XML document is called a detached signature; if it is used to sign some part of its containing document, it is called an enveloped signature; if it contains the signed data within itself it is called an enveloping signature.
+An XML signature used to sign a resource outside of the signature element is called a detached signature; if it is used to sign content that contains the signature as an element, it is called an enveloped signature; if it contains the signed data within itself it is called an enveloping signature.